Bistra, Maramureș: Religion

 The Majority of the population is Orthodox Christian, and has been since the arrival of the first settlers, as outlined by Alexandru Filipașcu in 'The History of Maramureș'.

 The first wooden church built in Bistra dates back to 1856.
 Between 1960 and 1965 it was renovated and modified, and in 1992, it was destroyed following a fire.
 The first church in Valea Vișeului was built in 1880, and the first in Crasna Vișeului in 1882.
-The commune's 3 churches are headed by Priests Săcăluș (Valea-Vișeului), Ardelean Ion (Bistra) and Ardelean Vasile (Crasna Vișeului).
+The commune's 3 churches are headed by Priests Săcăluș (Valea-Vișeului), Ion Ardelean (Bistra) and Vasile Ardelean (Crasna Vișeului).

 Administration and politics

 Current

 Vasile Duciuc of the National Liberal Party was re-elected as mayor of Bistra commune for a third term in the 2020 Romanian local elections.